Steve-Fenton/stevefenton.co.uk/src/content/events/2026/10/cloud-native-open-source-global-summit.md

 The summit covers the full breadth of the cloud native and open source ecosystem, from Kubernetes and CNCF tooling to open source AI models, inference infrastructure, developer tooling and open source project governance.
 It is designed to connect practitioners globally and surface the real work happening inside production environments.

-## 5 pm: AI Has Addictively Fast Feedback Loops
+## AI Has Addictively Fast Feedback Loops

+October 13th, 2026 at 5 pm (UK)

 I'll be exploring how AI-assisted development changes traditional engineering feedback loops, including the impact of fast AI interaction on focus, context switching and the way engineers structure and progress their work.